pinohu/DYNASTY/empire-bible/volume-ii-legal-fiduciary/book-3-business-entities/chapter-7-entity-formation-compliance-bible.md

 **Use**: For integrated operations.

-**[Your Organization] Method**: Use Cost-Plus for management services, CUP for IP licensing, market rates for other transactions.
+**OHU-PNR Method**: Use Cost-Plus for management services, CUP for IP licensing, market rates for other transactions.

 #### Compliance